 Originally from Peru, Luis Rojas teaches Spanish in Minnesota.
-He speaks clearly and at just the right pace.
+He speaks clearly and at a pace accessible for intermediates.

 Rojas’ podcasts are gentle reflections on his life in the US and a variety of cultural and historical aspects of Hispanic language and culture.
 I especially liked the powerful integration of music and poetry into the episodes.

 Take your Spanish to the next level with the full immersion experience provided by some of the top Spanish podcasts for native speakers.

 Accents: European Spanish, some Latin American Spanish